apache/cloudberry-site/docs/sys-admin/check-database-system.md

 toc_max_heading_level: 5
 ---

-# Check apache cloudberry system
+# Check Apache Cloudberry System

 You can check a Apache Cloudberry system using a variety of tools included with the system or available as plugins.